the Longform Markup Language

 ##{content}

 Finally, the work in progress Longform parser is small and fast.
-Currently at 2.6kb when minified and gzipped and supporting many of the intended features for the browser environment.
-The parser is likely to grow but is unlikely to reach near the size of Commonmark at 47.6kb or Marked at 12kb.
+Currently at 4kB when minified and gzipped and supporting enough features to render this webpage.
+The parser is likely to grow but is unlikely to reach near the size of Commonmark at 47.2kB or Marked at 12kB.
 The parser is also fast, as it can complete its job by building up the resulting HTML fragment strings line by line instead of with a two step process of constructing and abstract syntax tree and then forming the valid output markup.

 Fragments